DBC201/equation-parser/Readme.txt

 This program makes use of the Shutting yard algorithm.

+Example usage:

+from equation import Parser
+p = Parser("x^2")

+here p.parse({x: 2}) would return 4

-You can pass in variables as a dictionary to the parse() function.
+you can also pass in equations to the parse method directly as well.